It is a discomfort in the left hip.

 - Irritable bowel syndrome.

 - Ulcerative Colitis .

 - Ectopic pregnancy.

 Diverticulitis is the inflammation or infection of small pouches called diverticula that develop along the walls of the intestines.

 The formation of the bags themselves is a relatively benign condition known as diverticulosis.
-The most serious disease, diverticulitis, can involve anything from a small abscess in one or more of the pouches to a massive infection or perforation of the bowel.
+The most severe disease, diverticulitis, can involve anything from a small abscess in one or more pouches to a massive infection or perforation of the bowel.

 They also occur frequently in the first section of the small intestine, although they rarely cause problems.

 Constipation refers to infrequent or difficult-to-pass stools.
-The stool is often hard and dry.
-Other symptoms may include abdominal pain, swelling and a feeling that one has not completely passed the bowel movement.
+The stool is often complex and dry.
+Other symptoms may include abdominal pain, swelling, and a feeling that one has not ultimately passed the bowel movement.

-Complications of constipation may include hemorrhoids, anal fissure, or fecal impaction.
-The normal frequency of bowel movements in adults is between three per day and three per week.
-Babies often have three to four stools per day, while young children usually have two to three per day.
+Complications of constipation may include hemorrhoids, anal fissures, or fecal impaction.
+The average frequency of bowel movements in adults is three per day and three per week.
+Babies often have three to four stools per day, while young children usually have two to three.

 Constipation has many causes.
 Common causes include slow movement of stool within the colon, irritable bowel syndrome, and pelvic floor disorders.